 Learning a foreign language can be a tiring and challenging process.
-You are trying to perfect your pronunciation and grammar every day, yet, it seems like nothing has changed.
-Many researchers assume that children are better at comprehending foreign languages.
-They believe that the human brain perceives more new sounds at early childhood.
+You are trying to perfect your pronunciation and grammar every day, yet sometimes it doesn’t feel like you’re getting anywhere.
+Many researchers claim that children are better at understanding foreign languages.
+They believe that the human brain perceives more new sounds in early childhood.
 That’s why so many kids that live in bilingual families can speak both languages perfectly.

-But, what an adult learner can do?
+So, where does that leave adult learners?
 Not everyone learns a foreign language in childhood.
-Most of us get to the necessity and desire to know another language at teenage or adult years.
-Is there a way to improve the learning process?
+Most of us only discover the necessity or desire to speak another language in our teenage or adult years.
+Is there a way to improve the learning process for older students?
 By eliminating these five things, you will be able to learn any foreign language more effectively.

-Many beginners start creating a glossary of unknown words writing down the foreign word and its translation to their native language.
-But, it is not the right approach to memorizing words.
-If you know the translation of the word, you will continuously be translating the phrases in your head and spend more time on finding the right equivalent.
+Many beginners start creating a glossary of unknown words writing down the foreign word and its translation in their native language.
+This, however, is not the best long-term approach.
+If you know the translation of the word, you will continuously be translating phrases in your head and spend more time finding the right equivalent than communicating.

-What you should do is to think in another language, not translate.
-It’s better to write down the meaning of every word or phrase you want to memorize than translate it.
-Your task is to start thinking in a foreign language.
-Knowing the definition, you will understand what the exact word means (even if you don’t remember the translation of it) and be able to convey your message faster.
+What you should do is to learn to think in another language, not translate.
+It’s better to write down the meaning of every French or German word or phrase you want to memorize than translate it.
+When you know the definition, you will understand what the exact word means (even if you don’t remember the translation of it) and be able to convey your message faster.

 Don’t stick to one textbook

-Most of the students use a textbook to learn new words and practice grammar rules.
-There is indeed the wide selection of textbooks categorized in different levels.
-They contain vocabulary, grammar section and exercises, which creates the logical system for step-by-step learning and helps to grasp each topic more deeply.
+Most students use a textbook to learn new words and practice grammar rules.
+There is indeed a wide selection of textbooks categorized in different levels containing vocabulary and grammar explanations and exercises, creating a logical step-by-step system for learners to follow.

-But a textbook shouldn’t be the only source for you.
+But a textbook shouldn’t your only source of learning.
 You won’t hear how people really talk and express their thoughts in that language from a textbook.
-Language covers much more than just texts and exercises: it’s a combination of cultural and ethnic features.
+Language covers much more than just texts and exercises: it’s culture.

-So, if you want to learn better, look for various types of content, such as YouTube videos, films, podcasts and TV programs in that language.
-You can even watch IGTV or Stories of famous influencers on Instagram by using the Instagram tracker app.
+Instead of only using textbooks, look for various types of content, such as YouTube videos, films, podcasts, and TV programs in that language.
+You can even watch IGTV or stories of famous influencers on Instagram by using the Instagram tracker app.
 Surround yourself with different material in another language, and you will be impressed with the results.

 Don’t focus on your mistakes

-Learning a new language, it’s so easy to feel insecure when you talk to a native speaker.
-But imagine the opposite situation.
-If a friend of yours or acquaintance starts learning your native language, making little progress and lots of mistakes, will you judge them?
-Most of the people will say no. What we often do is say “you’re doing a great job!” even if we notice the mistakes.
+For language learners, it’s so easy to feel insecure when you talk to a native speaker.
+But imagine the opposite situation; if you come across someone learning your native language, making little progress and lots of mistakes, would you judge them?
+Of course not!
+You would encourage them and try to give them confidence.

-As we allow other people to be wrong and make mistakes, why don’t we allow ourselves the same?
-We all should treat ourselves kinder.
-So, the next time you have a chance to speak a foreign language, do it and embrace your mistakes to eliminate them in future.
+We allow other people to make mistakes, so why aren’t we as forgiving of our own errors?
+The next time you have a chance to speak a foreign language, embrace your mistakes in order to eliminate them in the future.

 Don’t procrastinate in language-learning apps

 There are lots of useful and well-designed mobile apps that promise to help you pick up new words and learn languages faster.
-Memrise, Duolingo, Babbel and similar tools offer interactive games and quizzes, which are meant to help you learn better and quicker.
+Memrise, Duolingo, Babbel, and similar tools offer interactive games and quizzes, which are meant to help you learn faster.
 Flashcards may indeed help you to memorize individual words.
-But, such apps don’t really improve your knowledge of the language and waste a lot of your time.
+But, such apps don’t really improve your knowledge of the language and can waste a lot of your time.

-Memorizing the meaning of the words taken out of context takes huge amount of time.
-That’s because you need to learn the meaning of the word by heart, without “feeling” it in a sentence or abstract.
-Language-learning apps project an image of progress in learning.
-But they don’t enhance your skills considerably.
+Memorizing the meaning of the words taken out of context takes a huge amount of time.
+That’s because you need to learn the meaning of the word by heart, without “feeling” it in a sentence.
+Language-learning apps project an image of progression in learning, but they don’t enhance your skills considerably.
 Cut down on the time you spend using such apps and focus more on active learning, like reading a newspaper or listening to a radio program in a foreign language.

 Don’t expect too much from a teacher